skmin-lab/unixmd/docs/source/objects/mqc/main.rst

     *

-Far more insights about treating MQC in terms of code structure, the overall modules are controlled in fundamental input file run.py.
+Far more insights about treating MQC in terms of code structure, the overall modules are controlled in fundamental input file *run.py*.
 When user select their dynamics method, they have to make md object from the subclass of :class:`MQC` class such as :class:`SH` (:class:`mqc.SH`), and a run method (``md.run``) to run that md object.
 In the md object, basic dynamics parameters such as number of steps are given as arguments.
 Besides, the run method includes overall dynamics condition as arguments.

-Arguments for ``run`` method are listed below.
-The important point is that ``run`` method is included in each md subclasses of :class:`MQC`, not :class:`MQC` itself.
+Arguments for run method are listed below.
+The important point is that run method is included in each md subclasses of :class:`MQC`, not :class:`MQC` itself.

 +-----------------------------+-------------------------------------------------+----------+